 I am always interested in chatting with students or postdocs who might want to join the research group.
-For UK students, check out the E4 NERC Doctoral Training Programme in the School of GeoScience.
+For UK students, check out the E4 NERC Doctoral Training Programme, SENSE NERC Centre for Doctoral Training, or the East Bio NERC Doctoral Training Programme.
 For Scottish Students, check out the Carnegie PhD Scholarships.
 For International Students check out funding opportunities through the University of Edinburgh or the Universitas 21 programme.
 For Postdocs, check out EU funding.

 The research topics that I am particularly interested in supervising include: